surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 <center><h1>Visualization Overview</h1></center>

-This section provides a basic overview on visualization and its functionality.
+This section describes a basic overview on visualization and its functionality.
+> All the features are clearly described in **Visualization Types and Settings** document

 Visualization in AcuBi creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of data obtained.
 Based on your requirement, you can visualize the data in different chart formats.

 **Basic overview on how visualization works ;**